 Communication Purpose From School From Parents Toddle Sharing of information, questions and learning.
 Teachers aim to respond within 24 hours during a school week.
 We welcome you to contact us.
 Emails Information relating to individual students Teachers aim to respond within 24 hours during a school week.
 We welcome you to contact us.
-End of unit sharing sessions Students share their learning from the current unit At the end of units of inquiry, our students share their learning.
-Parents welcome to attend Parent-Teacher and Three way led conferences Information about individual student's learning On 2 dates over the school year.
-See the school events calendar on the school website for dates.
+End of unit celebrations Students share their learning from the current unit At the end of units of inquiry, our students share their learning.
+Parents welcome to attend Parent-Teacher and Student-Led Conferences Information about individual student's learning On 2 dates over the school year.
 Parents requested to attend Concerts and Exhibitions Showcasing learning See the school events calendar on the school website for dates.
-Parents welcome to attend Curriculum information sessions Information about Primary school Curriculum To be arranged Please send any requests for subjects to the PYP coordinator Language Ambassadors Parent support Contact the PR Coordinator Parent volunteers
+Parents welcome to attend Curriculum information sessions Information about Primary school Curriculum To be arranged Please send any requests to the PYP coordinator Room Parents Parent support Contact the RP Coordinator Parent volunteers